-Description of the Bonds
+Description of the Notes

-The Bonds are issuable as fully registered book-entry only bonds in the denomination of \$5,000 or any integral multiple thereof (the "Authorized Denomination"), and may be numbered in such manner as the Bond Registrar shall determine.
-The Bonds shall be dated as of the Dated Date, become due in the amounts on the Stated Maturities, subject to redemption and payment prior to their Stated Maturities, and shall bear interest at the rates per annum set forth on the inside cover page of this Preliminary Official Statement (computed on the basis of twelve 30-day months) from the later of the Dated Date or the most recent Interest Payment Date to which interest has been paid, on the Interest Payment Dates in the manner hereinafter set forth.
+The Notes shall consist of fully registered book-entry-only Notes in the denomination of \$5,000 or any integral multiples thereof (the "Authorized Denomination") and shall be numbered in such manner as the Note Registrar shall determine.
+All of the Notes shall be dated as of the Dated Date, shall become due in the amounts, on the Stated Maturity, subject to redemption and payment prior to their Stated Maturity, and shall bear interest at the rates per annum set forth on the cover page of this Preliminary Official Statement.
+The Notes shall bear interest (computed on the basis of twelve 30 day months) from the later of the Dated Date or the most recent Interest Payment Date to the Stated Maturity or prior redemption in the manner hereinafter set forth.

-Designation of Paying Agent and Bond Registrar
+Designation of Paying Agent and Note Registrar

-The Issuer will at all times maintain a paying agent and bond registrar meeting the qualifications set forth in the Bond Resolution.
-The Issuer reserves the right to appoint a successor paying agent or bond registrar.
-No registration or removal of the paying agent or bond registrar shall become effective until a successor has been appointed and has accepted the duties of paying agent or bond registrar.
-Every paying agent or bond registrar appointed by the Issuer shall at all times meet the requirements of Kansas law.
+The Issuer will at all times maintain a paying agent and note registrar meeting the qualifications set forth in the Note Resolution.
+The Issuer reserves the right to appoint a successor paying agent or note registrar.
+No resignation or removal of the paying agent or note registrar shall become effective until a successor has been appointed and has accepted the duties of paying agent or note registrar.
+Every paying agent or note registrar appointed by the Issuer shall at all times meet the requirements of Kansas law.

-The Treasurer of the State of Kansas, Topeka, Kansas (the "Bond Registrar" and "Paying Agent"), has been designated by the Issuer as paying agent for the payment of principal of and interest on the Bonds and bond registrar with respect to the registration, transfer and exchange of Bonds.
+The Treasurer of the State, Topeka, Kansas (the "Note Registrar" and "Paying Agent") has been designated by the Issuer as paying agent for the payment of principal of and interest on the Notes and note registrar with respect to the registration, transfer and exchange of Notes.

-Method and Place of Payment of the Bonds
+Method and Place of Payment of the Notes

-The principal of, or Redemption Price, and interest on the Bonds shall be payable in any coin or currency which, on the respective dates of payment thereof, is legal tender for the payment of public and private debts.
-The principal or Redemption Price of each Bond shall be paid at Maturity to the Person in whose name such Bond is registered on the Bond Register at the Maturity thereof, upon presentation and surrender of such Bond at the principal office of the Paying Agent.
+The principal of, or Redemption Price, and interest on the Notes shall be payable in any coin or currency which, on the respective dates of payment thereof, is legal tender for the payment of public and private debts.
+The principal or Redemption Price of each Note shall be paid at Maturity to the Person in whose name such Note is registered on the Note Register at the Maturity thereof, upon presentation and surrender of such Note at the principal corporate trust office of the Paying Agent.

-The interest payable on each Bond on any Interest Payment Date shall be paid to the Owner of such Bond as shown on the Bond Register at the close of business on the Record Date for such interest (a) by check or draft mailed by the Paying Agent to the address of such Owner shown on the Bond Register or at such other address as is furnished to the Paying Agent in writing by such Owner; or (b) in the case of an interest payment to Cede & Co. or any Owner of \$500,000 or more in aggregate principal about of Bonds, by electronic transfer to such Owner upon written notice given to the Bond Registrar by such Owner, not less than 15 days prior to the Record Date for such interest, containing the electronic transfer instructions including the bank, ABA routing number and account number to which such Owner wishes to have such transfer directed.
+The interest payable on each Note on any Interest Payment Date shall be paid to the Owner of such Note as shown on the Note Register at the close of business on the Record Date for such interest (a) by check or draft mailed by the Paying Agent to the address of such Owner shown on the Note Register or at such other address as is furnished to the Paying Agent in writing by such Owner or (b) in the case of an interest payment to Cede & Co or any Owner of \$500,000 or more in aggregate principal amount of Notes, by electronic transfer to such Owner upon written notice given to the Note Registrar by such Owner, not less than 15 days prior to the Record Date for such interest, containing the electronic transfer instructions including the bank, ABA routing number and account number to which such Owner wishes to have such transfer directed.